aaronpkelly/aaronpkelly.github.io/Misc scripts, tampermonkey scripts,  and bookmarklets.md

 TODO:
-- Should some of these fancier scripts not be separate blog posts?
+- all these scripts should be in your .nix files
-- should these scripts not be added to your personal nix configs?
+- fancier scripts not be separate blog posts
 - should bookmarklets become tampermonkey scripts and uploaded to gist? yes

 # Migrating all my git repos to git.sr.ht